apertium/apertium-nno-nob/documentation/current_dev_practices.md

 To add a new variety of this type you can follow the template in the following commit: [VAR: samtidig_samstundes](https://github.com/apertium/apertium-nno-nob/commit/3bda68feca97ca0b5b667d050e97df5c890be672)

+Slightly more complicated is having grouping several different lemmas under one rule: [VAR: apa_apen](https://github.com/apertium/apertium-nno-nob/commit/cebc2a145929b59cb72a49a108d772fa2307979b) (Note: This commit only shows how we can achieve this in one of the files.
+You still need to add the variety name in nob-nno.preferences.xml and make sure all the lemmas are in BIDIX without any RL/LR-tags)

 Remember that both varieties need to be in the Nynorsk dictionary and in BIDIX.

 ### Adding variations of the same lemma